tobyhodges/fair-research-software/episodes/06-code-readability.md

 -   ['Code Readability Matters' from the Guardian's engineering blog][guardian-code-readability]
 -   [PEP 8 Style Guide for Python][pep8-comments]
 -   [Coursera: Inline commenting in Python][coursera-inline-comments]
--   [Introducing Functions from Introduction to Python][python-functions-into]
+-   [Introducing Functions from Introduction to Python][python-functions-intro]
 -   [W3Schools.com Python Functions][python-functions-w3schools]

 Also check the [full reference set](learners/reference.md#litref) for the course.

 ::: keypoints
--   Readable code is easier to understand, maintain, debug and extend!
+-   Readable code is easier to understand, maintain, debug and extend (reuse).
--   Creating functions from the smallest, reusable units of code will help compartmentalise which parts of the code are doing what actions
+-   Choosing descriptive variable and function names will communicate their purpose more effectively.
--   Choosing descriptive variable and function names will communicate their purpose more effectively
+-   Using inline comments and docstrings to describe parts of the code will help transmit understanding, and verify that the code is correct.
--   Using inline comments and docstrings to describe parts of the code will help transmit understanding, and verify that the code is correct
+-   Creating functions from the smallest, reusable units of code will help compartmentalise which parts of the code are doing what actions.
 :::